 The Annapurna Base Camp Trek

-Second on the list of five best Himalayan Treks in Nepal is considered as one of the most beautiful and scenic Treks in Nepal, the Annapurna Base Camp Trek.
-This 11 or 12 days trek in the southern part of the Annapurna Himalayas is absolutely amazing!
+Second on the five best Himalayan Treks in Nepal is considered one of the most beautiful and scenic Treks in Nepal, the Annapurna Base Camp Trek.
+This 11 or 12 days trek in the southern part of the Annapurna Himalayas is fantastic!
 With indescribable picturesque views of snowy topped Himalayas and green valleys.
-Amazingly the Trek to Annapurna Base Camp offers different terrain experience as trekkers head from jungles over rivers, and from cliff paths to the inner sanctuary of Annapurna.
-A fun fact is also that on the way back from Annapurna Base Camp it’s common to stop at Jhinu Danda where natural hot springs await weary travellers!
+Amazingly the Trek to Annapurna Base Camp offers a different terrain experience as trekkers head from jungles over rivers and from cliff paths to the inner sanctuary of Annapurna.
+It's a fun fact that it's a commonplace to stop at Jhinu Danda on the way back from Annapurna Base Camp, where natural hot springs await weary travelers!
 Both spring and fall have their unique charms for the Annapurna Base Camp Trek as the views change per season here.
-The local communities are very hospitable and most guesthouses on this trek are developed and give great comfort during the night.
+The local communities are very hospitable, and most guesthouses on this trek are developed and give great comfort during the night.
 Notable mountains during this trek are; Mt Annapurna I (8,901m), Mt Annapurna II (7,937m), Annapurna III (7,555m), Mt Annapurna South (7,219m), Mt.
 Nilgiri (7,061m), Mt.
 Dhaulagiri I (8,167m) and the iconic fishtail mountain Mt.
 Machhapuchhre (6,993m).

-The Trek to Annapurna Base Camp is straight forward and heads from Ghandruk a famous and big Gurung settlement northwards all the way to Machhapuchhre Base Camp until reaching into the Annapurna Sanctuary and Base Camp.
+The Trek to Annapurna Base Camp is straightforward and heads from Ghandruk, a famous and significant Gurung settlement northwards to Machhapuchhre Base Camp until the Annapurna Sanctuary Base Camp.
 Trekking packages to Annapurna Base Camp are easy to come by and can be customized in different ways.
-Helicopter rides to and from Annapurna Base Camp fly daily from Pokhara and can make your trip that more special, or perhaps a few days extra to visit the famous hillside of Poon Hill for a beautiful sunrise view over Mt Dhaulagiri, Annapurna and Machhapuchhre.
+Helicopter rides to and from Annapurna Base Camp fly daily from Pokhara.
+They can make your trip that more special, or perhaps a few days extra to visit the famous hillside of Poon Hill for a beautiful sunrise view over Mt Dhaulagiri, Annapurna, and Machhapuchhre.
 There are many variations that you can do with the Annapurna Base Camp Trek.
 Starting from Kathmandu, a flight or bus ride can take you to Pokhara, a lakeside city southeast of the Annapurna Massif.
-As the ride is long an extra night needs to be spent in Pokhara while flying can save you a day but ads on your budget.
-From Pokhara, a short drive to Nayapul also known as New Bridge and the trek starts to Ghandruk.
-From here its Chhomrong, Dovan, Deurali and ultimately Annapurna Base Camp.
-On the way to the trail is adventurous and best experienced during either spring or fall and late fall.
+As the ride is long, an extra night needs to be spent in Pokhara while flying can save you a day but ads on your budget.
+From Pokhara, a short drive to Nayapul, also known as New Bridge, and the trek starts to Ghandruk.
+From here, it's Chhomrong, Dovan, Deurali, and ultimately Annapurna Base Camp.
+The way to the trail is adventurous and best experienced during either spring or fall and late fall.
 This trek is easy for novice trekkers and very popular amongst photographers due to its astonishing views!
-Definitely worth second place as one of the five best Himalayan treks in Nepal.
+Worth second place as one of the five best Himalayan treks in Nepal.

 The standard itinerary of the Annapurna Base Camp Trek: